 The Subcommittee on Social Security handles all legislation and oversight related to the nation’s Social Security system, which provides earned benefits to retirees, severely disabled workers and their families, widows and widowers, and children who have lost a parent.
 It oversees the Social Security Trust Funds, the contributions American workers and their employers make to the funds, and the financial health of the system.
 It monitors the administration of Social Security, including customer service at the Social Security Administration’s nationwide network of field offices and toll-free telephone service; due process rights when applying for benefits; wait times for disability hearings; privacy protections and cybersecurity; and research and demonstration projects on retirement, disability, and related topics.
 Finally, the Subcommittee is involved when issues arise relating to the use, transmission, or protection of the Social Security number.

-WASHINGTON, DC – House Ways and Means Social Security Subcommittee Chairman John B. Larson (D-CT) announced today that the Subcommittee will hold a hearing on “Comprehensive Legislative Proposals to Enhance Social Security” on Wednesday, April 10, 2019, at 9:00 AM, in room 2020 Rayburn House Office Building.
+House Ways and Means Social Security Subcommittee Chairman John B. Larson announced today that the Subcommittee will hold a hearing on “The Impact of COVID-19 on Social Security and its Beneficiaries” on Friday, July 17th, at 12:00 PM EDT.

 WASHINGTON, DC – Today, Ways and Means Committee Chairman Richard E. Neal introduced the Public Servants Protection and Fairness Act, H.R.
 4540, legislation to fix the Windfall Elimination Provision (WEP) for future retirees and provide meaningful relief to current WEP retirees.